ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-quarantined-messages-and-files.md

 ## View your organization's quarantined messages

-1. Using a work or school account that has global administrator privileges or appropirate Security & Compliance Center roles in your Office 365 organization, sign into Office 365 and [go to the Security and Compliance Center](go-to-the-securitycompliance-center.md).
+1. Using a work or school account that has global administrator privileges (or appropriate Security & Compliance Center roles) in your Office 365 organization, sign into Office 365 and [go to the Security and Compliance Center](go-to-the-securitycompliance-center.md).

 2. In the list on the left, expand **Threat Management**, choose **Review**, and then choose **Quarantine**.